serpapi/serptrail/README.md

 Positions from later pages are normalized into one continuous ranking.
 For example, the first organic result on page two is saved as position 11.

-Internally, one `SearchRun` represents a keyword and location check.
-Each requested Google page is stored separately as a `SearchRunPage`, including its SerpApi search ID, response, offset, and status.

-This preserves the original page boundaries in historical results while presenting rankings as positions 1–50.

-### SerpApi credit usage

-Each requested page consumes one SerpApi credit per keyword and location.

-For example, a keyword configured with two locations, three result pages, and daily checking uses approximately:

-```text
-2 locations × 3 pages × 30 checks = 180 credits per month
-```

-The Settings page estimates monthly usage across all enabled keywords.
-The estimate uses a 30-day month and does not include additional manual checks.

-Adding more websites to an existing keyword does not increase usage because the search results are shared.

-### Historical performance

-Every search is stored independently from the websites being tracked.
-This allows SerpTrail to:

-- Display historical organic results
-- Track ranking changes for multiple websites
-- Attach multiple websites without duplicating searches
-- Compare keywords and websites through saved views
-- Analyze collected search data through the chat assistant

 ### GEO and AI Overviews

 In addition to traditional organic rankings, SerpTrail records Google AI Overview data and checks whether tracked websites appear among its cited sources.
 This helps monitor both conventional SEO visibility and visibility within AI-generated search answers.

-### Chat assistant

-When an OpenAI API key is configured, the built-in assistant can answer questions using SerpTrail's ranking history and live search tools.

-Chat responses support Markdown formatting, and token and cost information is tracked through RubyLLM's native chat interface.
+This happens automatically as this information is extracted from a regular Google search.

 ### Scheduling

 Keyword checks are scheduled automatically using Solid Queue.

-`KeywordCheckDispatchJob` runs every hour and selects keywords whose last check is older than their configured frequency.
+The `KeywordCheckDispatchJob` job runs every hour and selects keywords whose last check is older than their configured frequency.
 It then enqueues one `KeywordCheckJob` for every configured location.

 Each job requests the configured number of Google result pages and stores them under a single search run.
 After the check completes, `last_checked_at` is updated and the next check is scheduled according to the keyword's frequency.

+### Historical performance

+Every search is stored independently from the websites being tracked.
+This allows SerpTrail to display historical organic results, track ranking changes for multiple websites, attach multiple websites without duplicating searches, and compare keywords and websites through saved views.
+It also allows you to analyze collected search data through the chat assistant.

+### Chat assistant

+When an OpenAI API key is configured, the built-in assistant can answer questions using SerpTrail's ranking history and live search tools.
+Chat responses support Markdown formatting, and token and cost information is tracked through RubyLLM's native chat interface.

+### SerpApi credit usage

+Each requested page consumes one SerpApi credit per keyword and location.
+For example, a keyword configured with two locations, three result pages, and daily checking uses approximately:

+```text
+2 locations × 3 pages × 30 checks = 180 credits per month
+```

+Adding more websites to an existing keyword does not increase usage because the search results are shared.
+The Settings page estimates total monthly usage.

+## Requirements

+SerpTrail is pretty minimal project.
+You can host it on any platform that supports Ruby on Rails and SQLite.
+You can use the attached Dockerfile to build a containerized version or use the official prebuilt image from Docker Hub.
+For actual tracking you'll need a SerpApi key and optionally also an OpenAI key for the chat assistant.

 ## Contributing